Hydraxon91/WorkbooksCombined/Workbooks.md

 Headers:
  Host: Specifies the target host or domain name.
  User-Agent: Identifies the client making the request (e.g., the browser or application).
  Accept: Indicates the media types (MIME types) acceptable in the response.
  Content-Type: Specifies the media type of the request's body (if present).
  Authorization: Provides credentials or authentication information for the request.
  Cookie: Contains cookies associated with the request.
  Cache-Control: Defines caching directives for the request/response.
  Referer: Specifies the URL of the referring page.
  Accept-Language: Specifies the preferred language for the response.

 Message Body (Optional):
 Some HTTP requests, like POST or PUT, may include a message body that contains data being sent to the server.
 ```
+<div style="page-break-after: always; break-after: page;"></div>

 ### How does an HTTP Response look like?
 What are the most relevant HTTP header fields?

 -> Example: </br>
 ```
 HTTP/1.1 200 OK </br>